kazemsoft/gholian.ir/README.md

-# Gholian.ir - Mohammad Kazem Gholian's Weblog
+# Gholian.ir - Mohammad Kazem Gholian's Blog

-This project has been made as my personal persian language blog site and it's a forked version of [DanteAstroTheme](JustGoodUI/dante-astro-theme)
+This project has been made as my personal persian language blog site and it's a forked version of [DanteAstroTheme](https://github.com/JustGoodUI/dante-astro-theme)

 ## Theme Features: